Using Gifting Strategies for Married and Single Individuals as Part of NJ Estate Planning

 • The law is an extension of the Uniform Gift to Minors Act.

-• The minor named in the UTMA can avoid tax consequences until they attain legal age for the state in which the account is set up.
+• The minor named in the UTMA can avoid tax consequences until they attain the legal age in the state where the account is set up.

 • The donor can name a custodian, who has a fiduciary duty to manage and invest the property on behalf of the minor until he/she becomes of legal age.